-All students will present orally the results of the Master's Project.
-The presentation provides an opportunity for students to present formally the results of their research and offers others an opportunity to honor the Master of Education degree graduates.
+All candidates will present orally the results of the Master's Project.
+The presentation provides an opportunity for candidates to present formally the results of their research and offers others an opportunity to honor the Master of Education degree graduates.

-MASTER OF EDUCATION
+MASTER OF EDUCATION Total Hours: 36

 Core Curriculum 9 Hours

 ED 704: Foundations of Educational Research 3 hours

-Chose One: ED 705 - Philosophy of Education 3 hours
+ED 705 - Philosophy of Education OR ED 720 - Curriculum 3 hours

-Chose One.
-ED 720 - Curriculum 3 hours
+PSYC 706 - Principles and Theories of Learning OR if Counseling Major 3 hours

-Chose One: PSYC 706 - Principles and Theories of Learning Or if Counseling Major PSYC 709 - Advanced Human Development 3 hours 3 hours
+PSYC 709 - Advanced Human Development

 Specialty Areas 24 Hours

-selected in the area of concentration.
-These courses may be used on the teaching certificate.
+Eight graduate level courses are selected in the area of concentration.
+These courses may be used toward additional endorsements on the teaching certificate.
 Prior approval is required

 Research 3 Hours

 ED 798 - Master's Project 3 hrs.

-^{} ED 260 Basic Statistics or equivalent is a prerequisite for ED 704
+\ ED 260 Basic Statistics or equivalent is a prerequisite for ED 704